You-Gao/Blog/_life/2024-09-23-care-violence.md

   Care and Violece: On Architectural Materials, Damage, and Repair
 layout:           style
 name: >-
-  Care and Violece: On Architectural Materials, Damage, and Repair
+  On Architectural Materials, Damage, and Repair
 ---

-# Care and Violece: On Architectural Materials, Damage, and Repair
+# On Architectural Materials, Damage, and Repair

 <figure class="container-lg" style="padding: 0;">
     <blockquote class="blockquote" style="font-size: 18px;">